Shashankss1205/CodeGraphContext/docs/docs/core.md

 The `CodeWatcher` class in `watcher.py` implements the live file-watching functionality using the `watchdog` library.
 It observes directories for changes and triggers updates to the code graph.

-## FalkorDB (embedded)

-FalkorDB Lite is an optional embedded backend powered by `redislite`.
-Note that `redislite` is not supported on Windows; to use FalkorDB on Windows, run CodeGraphContext inside WSL or on Linux.
-Install the optional Falkor backend with `pip install codegraphcontext[falkor]`.

 ### `RepositoryEventHandler`

 A dedicated event handler for a single repository.
 It performs an initial scan and then uses a debouncing mechanism to efficiently handle file changes, creations, or deletions.